frnmst/fbopt/README.md

 | arrays | `"${array[@]}"` |
 | indirect variables | `"${!variable}"` |

+## GNU Bash "strict mode"

+This template enables the shell's ["strict mode"](http://redsymbol.net/articles/unofficial-bash-strict-mode/).
+You can disable it by commenting or removing the following line inside `fbopt`:

+    set -euo pipefail

 ## Conventions

 The following elements should be common sense and not be specific to fbopt